Regulatory rules of bank's operation

 MiFID specifies activities that BlueOrange Bank must perform in providing financial investment services to clients.
 MiFID requirements dictate a higher degree of client service, more detailed scope of information that must be disclosed to clients, including information on types of investment and inherent risks.

-Report on compliance with the Bank's Participation Policy
+Report on compliance with the Bank's Engagement Policy

-The Client Asset Management Department, in accordance with the Bank's Participation Policy (effective from 18.12.2013), reports the following for the first half of 2020:
+The Client Asset Management Department, in accordance with the Bank's Participation Policy, reports the following for the second half of 2020 and for the first half of 2021:

-In the management of the trust's portfolios, during the period from 1 January 2020 to 30 June 2020 no company shares have been under the management of the Bank's Client Asset Management Department in the proportion exceeding 5% of total shares of the company and, therefore, the Bank has not participated in any vote that could be considered significant.
+In the management of the trust's portfolios, during the period from 1 July 2020 till 30 June 2021 no company shares have been under the management of the Bank's Client Asset Management Department in the proportion exceeding 5% of total shares of the company and, therefore, the Bank has not participated in any vote that could be considered significant.

 - KID FX